REVMA

 Popular Stucco Finishes and Textures

 One of the most appealing aspects of stucco is its aesthetic flexibility.
-The finish coat can be manipulated to create a huge range of textures.
+The finish coat can be manipulated to create a wide range of textures to suit various architectural styles.

-This popular texture creates a pattern of smooth areas and rougher, recessed "skips," effectively hiding imperfections.
+This popular texture creates a pattern of smooth areas and rougher, recessed patterns, effectively hiding imperfections.
 It's often seen on Spanish and Tuscan-style homes.

 Stucco Maintenance and Repair